patelsweta2/expense-tracker/README.md

 # Income and Expense Tracker

 A full-stack application to track income and expenses, visualize statistics, and manage personal finances effectively.
+- In the public folder application screen shot is added

 ## Features